CHACO Dog Training

 • Certified Members have completed a rigorous application process, including evaluation by a panel of dog training and behavior experts who have determined the trainer’s ability to handle more complex behavior cases.
 Additionally, they have completed at least 500 hours of experience in animal behavior consulting with a client present.

-• Associate Certified Members have at least 300 hours of client experience and have submitted two case studies for review by a panel of dog training and behavior experts who have determined the trainer’s ability to handle more complex behavior cases.
+• Associate Certified Members have a minimum of 300 hours of client experience and have submitted two case studies for review by a panel of dog training and behavior experts, who have determined the trainer’s ability to handle more complex behavioral cases.

 Schools KPA – Karen Pryor Academy

 • KPA CTP (Certified Training Partner) indicates that a dog trainer has graduated from the Karen Pryor Academy.
 They have demonstrated a high level of technical knowledge in training and teaching.
-They have passed several rigorous exams on the science and practice of animal training, client teaching, and animal behavior problem-solving.
-For more information on what to look for in a trainer, check out the links below.
+They have passed several rigorous exams in the science and practice of animal training, client teaching, and problem-solving animal behavior.
+For more information on what to look for in a trainer, please refer to the links below.

 The Academy for Dog Trainers CTC (Jean Donaldson’s former San Francisco SPCA Academy for Dog Trainers).